Medicare requires nursing homes to report COVID vaccinations - WTMJ

 “This action will give us much greater insight into the levels of vaccination,” said Medicare’s Fleisher.
 By being able to monitor across the entire industry, health officials will be able to direct vaccines to nursing homes that appear to be lagging.

+A new AP analysis of nursing homes in New York found that rates of vaccination have been far from even across the state.
+Overall, 79% of residents were fully vaccinated, as well as 55% of staff.
+But in Brooklyn, the corresponding vaccination rates were 63% for residents and 40% for staff.
+New York facilities reported 782 infections among staff and residents in the 14 days ending April 25, the most in the nation.

+Academic researchers believe that the virus most likely entered nursing homes through staffers infected in their communities, who then became unwitting carriers.
+Many aides in the low-wage industry work shifts in different facilities.

-The new rule also requires nursing homes and facilities serving people with intellectual disabilities to offer vaccines and factual education about them to residents, staff and clients.
+Medicare’s new rule also requires nursing homes and facilities serving people with intellectual disabilities to offer shots and factual education about vaccination to residents, staff and clients.

 Nursing homes are now required to report COVID-19 cases and deaths but not vaccinations.
 A relatively small number of facilities provide the data voluntarily to the government.